squirrel-forge/node-twighouse/README.md

 ## Api usage

-You can require the TwigHouse class in your node script and run it, change internal options and extend it easily.
+You can require the TwigHouse class in your node script and run it, change internal options and extend it easily, look at the cli implementation and code comments to understand what to run in which order.

 ```
 const TwigHouse = require('@squirrel-forge/twighouse');